Too many Microsoft Outlook's - we explain them all

 Many people wasted time over the years asking for ‘Outlook’ help not realizing that they needed to specify ‘Outlook Express’.

-In case you’re wondering what the seven current Outlooks are:
+In case you’re wondering what the ten current Outlooks are:

 - Outlook 365 for Windows

 - Outlook 2021 for Windows